Ovulation is a process in which the body releases an egg from an ovary in preparation for sperm to fertilize it.

 If sperm fertilizes the egg, then the body maintains the higher levels of estrogen and progesterone as the egg implants itself into the uterine lining.
 However, if this does not happen, then the levels of estrogen and progesterone rapidly decrease as the body prepares for menses.

 Most menstrual blood is arterial, which means that the blood contains oxygen.

 The menstrual blood also contains tissue debris.
 A process called fibrinolysis prevents the menses from containing clotted blood unless a person experiences a heavy flow.

 By tracking the menstrual cycle, people can learn whether their periods are regular or irregular and whether their symptoms are any cause for concern.

-The easiest way to track the menstrual cycle is by marking when a period starts and ends on a calendar.
+The easiest way to track the menstrual cycle is by

 - any premenstrual symptoms such as cramping and bloating